commercialhaskell/stack/doc/GUIDE.md

 ### The build command

-The build command is the heart and soul of stack.
+The build command is the heart and soul of Stack.
 It is the engine that powers building your code, testing it, getting dependencies, and more.
 Quite a bit of the remainder of this guide will cover more advanced `build` functions and features, such as building test and Haddocks at the same time, or constantly rebuilding blocking on file changes.

 *On a philosophical note:* Running the build command twice with the same options and arguments should generally be a no-op (besides things like rerunning test suites), and should, in general, produce a reproducible result between different runs.

 ## Adding dependencies